-Indication: Dupixent is indicated in adults and adolescents (≥12 years old) as add-on maintenance treatment for severe asthma with type 2 inflammation characterised by raised blood eosinophils and/or raised fraction of exhaled nitric oxide (FeNO), who are inadequately controlled with high dose inhaled corticosteroids (ICS) plus another medicinal product for maintenance treatment.
-Dupixent is indicated in children 6 to 11 years old as add-on maintenance treatment for severe asthma with type 2 inflammation characterised by raised blood eosinophils and/or raised FeNO, who are inadequately controlled with medium to high dose ICS plus another medicinal product for maintenance treatment.
+Indication: Dupixent is indicated in adults and adolescents (>12 years old) as add-on maintenance treatment for severe asthma with type 2 inflammation characterised by raised blood eosinophils and/or raised fraction of exhaled nitric oxide (FeNO), who are inadequately controlled with high dose inhaled corticosteroids (ICS) plus another medicinal product for maintenance treatment.
+Dupixent is indicated in children 6 to 11 years old as add-on maintenance treatment for severe asthma with type 2 inflammation characterised by raised blood eosinophils and/or raised FeNO, who are inadequately controlled with medium to high dose inhaled corticosteroids (ICS) plus another medicinal product for maintenance treatment.

 Dosage and Administration: Treatment should be initiated by healthcare professionals experienced in the diagnosis and treatment of asthma.
 Dupixent should be administered as subcutaneous (SC) injection, into the thigh or abdomen, except for the 5 cm around the navel.
 The upper arm can be used if not self-administered.
-Adults and adolescents: an initial dose of 400mg (two 200mg injections), followed by 200mg EOW.
+Adults and adolescents: an initial dose of 400 mg (two 200 mg injections), followed by 200 mg every other week (EOW).
 Children 6 to 11 years of age with body weight 15 kg to < 30 kg: 300 mg every four weeks (Q4W).
 Children 6 to 11 years of age with body weight 30 kg to < 60 kg: 200 mg EOW or 300 mg Q4W.
-Children 6 to 11 years of age with body weight ≥ 60 kg: 200 mg EOW.
+Children 6 to 11 years of age with body weight \geq 60 kg: 200 mg EOW.
 Children 6 to 11 years of age with asthma and co-morbid severe atopic dermatitis should follow the recommended dose as per the approved atopic dermatitis indication.
-Patients (12 years of age and older) with severe asthma, who are on oral corticosteroids or, have co-morbid moderate-to-severe atopic dermatitis, or adults with co-morbid severe chronic rhinosinusitis with nasal polyposis: an initial dose of 600mg (two 300mg injections consecutively in different injection sites), followed by 300mg every other week (EOW).
+Patients with severe asthma, who are on oral corticosteroids or, have co-morbid moderate-to-severe atopic dermatitis, or adults with co-morbid severe chronic rhinosinusitis with nasal polyposis: an initial dose of 600 mg (two 300 mg injections consecutively in different injection sites), followed by 300 mg EOW.
 Patients receiving concomitant oral corticosteroids may reduce their steroid dose once clinical improvement with Dupixent has occurred.
 Steroid reductions should be accomplished gradually.
 Dupixent is intended for long-term treatment.
 The need for continued therapy should be considered at least on an annual basis as determined by physician assessment of the patient's level of asthma control.
-Missed dose: See SmPC for more information on missed dose
+Missed dose: See SmPC for more information on missed dose.

-Special populations: Elderly (≥ 65 years): No dose adjustment recommended.
+Special populations: Elderly (\geq 65 years): No dose adjustment recommended.
 Renal impairment: No dose adjustment in patients with mild or moderate renal impairment.
 Very limited data available in patients with severe renal impairment.
 Hepatic impairment: No data available.
 Paediatric population: The safety and efficacy of Dupixent in children with severe asthma below the age of 6 years have not been established.
-Method of administration: The Dupixent pre-filled pen is not intended for use in children below 2 years of age.